blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/player_guide.md

 # Quickstart Guide
 ## What kind of campaign is this?

+### Open World with Loading screens
+See that mountain?
+You can climb it!
+You can attempt to sneak into any location, climb any wall, and talk to any random NPC.
+The game world has more content than will fit in my head at one time, and certain elements are procedurally generated.
+Sometimes this necessitates a short break to draw a map up in owlbear rodeo, set up a random encounter, or load the contents of a location into my short term memory.
+Feel free to closely examine or interact with any element in the world, but know that things might slow down a bit to accommodate that, depending on particulars.

 ### The original character
 In some campaigns, each player takes a few hours or days crafting and refining a fleshed-out character with a backstory that can be woven into the narrative of the campaign.
 Let's call these original characters, or OCs.
 OCs offer players a great deal of creative freedom to express their character concepts.
 An OC might have a gimmic like using a teapot to cast their spells, be an incarnation of a character from a book/anime/cartoon, or act as a self-insert that uniquely represents the player's identity.
 These characters can have a pre-destined "character arc", or a series of changes in the character that will provide dramatic tension across a linear campaign.
 For the Korsarus campaign, we won't be bringing fully-formed characters like this to insert into the world.